 \item[--] {\bf Correlated noise redistributes:} Correlated amplitude damping~\cite{Xiao:2016dou} can suppress local quadratic weight faster than nonlocal weight, effectively converting local polarisation into correlations and vice versa.

 \item[--] {\bf Activation requires accessibility:} Entanglement generation from near the origin must cross the separability boundary.
-Because pure-product states lie on the positivity wall and can only move along it (preserving product structure), activation necessarily requires reducing local polarisation to increase correlations. \end{itemize} The budget geometry identifies which noise-induced transformations are possible, which are forbidden, and which are naturally preferred.
+In contrast, activation from pure-product states, which lie on the positivity wall and can only move along it (preserving product structure), necessarily requires reducing local polarisation to increase correlations. \end{itemize} The budget geometry identifies which noise-induced transformations are possible, which are forbidden, and which are naturally preferred.
 This reframes correlated noise as a potential resource and provides an operational framework for diagnosing and exploiting noise.